Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Existing Disentanglement Datasets

-With the idea of ground-truth distances between observations, we need some measure of distance between observations as perceived by VAE frameworks.
-We derive the \textit{visual distance} between dataset elements from the noisy sampling procedure and the chosen reconstruction loss in a VAE framework.
+With the idea of ground-truth distances between observations, we need a distance measure between observations as perceived by VAE frameworks.
+We derive the \textit{perceived distance} between dataset elements from the noisy sampling procedure and the chosen reconstruction loss in a VAE framework.

 Let $\bz[b] \sim \qzx[][a]$ be a (possibly incorrect) sample from the posterior distribution corresponding to some input element $\bx[a] \in \X$.
 Since the regularisation term encourages latent distributions to overlap, this sample $\bz[b]$ may be incorrectly attributed by the decoder to a distribution corresponding to some other element from the dataset $\bx[b] \in \X$, with reconstruction $\br[b] \approx \bx[b]$.
 As the VAE objective consisting of the regularisation and reconstruction losses is jointly optimised, the decoder becomes better at reconstructing the inputs.
 In an ideal scenario, the inputs map to outputs ($\br \to \bx$), and reconstructions are samples from our dataset: $\br \in \X$.
-While this is not the case in practice due to the regularisation term, we derive the visual distance in \cref{eq:visual-distance} from this assumption that $\br \to \bx$.
+While this is not the case in practice due to the regularisation term, we derive the perceived distance in \Cref{eq:perceived-distance} from this assumption that $\br \to \bx$.
 This allows us to directly compare the elements $\bx[a], \bx[b] \in \X$ within a dataset using the reconstruction loss as a distance function:

-The visual distance above depends on the choice of reconstruction loss.
-The usual choice in literature is the pixel-wise Mean Squared Error (MSE) for data that is assumed to be normally distributed.
-We assume that MSE loss is used throughout the rest of the paper; however, any analysis should be very similar for other pixel-wise loss functions, such as Binary Cross-Entropy (BCE).
+The perceived distance depends on the choice of reconstruction loss, which in literature is usually the pixel-wise Mean Squared Error (MSE) for data that is assumed to be normally distributed.
+We assume MSE is used throughout the rest of this work, unless specified.
+Note that analyses are similar for other pixel-wise losses, such as Binary Cross-Entropy (BCE).